ondbyte/proman/readme.md

     protocmanager is cli tool to simplify the process of
         * setting up your machine with protobuff compiler(protoc)
         * installing compiler's language specific plugins
+        * maintains a copy of protos by google `https://github.com/protocolbuffers/protobuf`
         * generating source files from proto files